 I’ve been doing these memory card speed tests for several years now and I get a lot of the same questions asked, so I’ll do my best to answer those here.

 What’s the difference between U1 and U3 SD Memory cards? – The main difference has to do with minimum write speeds.
-U1 cards are guaranteed to write at a minimum speed of 10MB/s, and U3 SD memory card can write at a minimum speed of 30MB/s.
-Now of course there are many things that go on inside the camera that might not guarantee this, but it’s usually not the cards fault.
-You’ll also start seeing V30, V60 and V90 written on cards.
-This has to do with the minimum write speeds V30 – 30MB/s, V60 – 60MB/s, V90 – 90MB/s.
+U1 cards are guaranteed to write at a minimum speed of 10MB/s, and U3 SD memory cards can write at a minimum speed of 30MB/s.
+Now, of course, there are many things that go on inside the camera that might not guarantee this, but it’s usually not the card’s fault.
+You’ll also start seeing V30, V60, and V90 written on cards.
+This has to do with the minimum write speeds of V30 – 30MB/s, V60 – 60MB/s, V90 – 90MB/s.

-What’s the difference between SDHC and SDXC with SD memory cards? – This has to do with the formatting of the card.
+What’s the difference between SDHC and SDXC with SD memory cards? – This has to do with the card formatting.
 SDHC cards are Fat32, and SDXC cards are exFat.
-Now pretty much SDHC means any card 32GB and smaller, and SDXC means 64GB and larger.
+Now, pretty much SDHC means any card 32GB and smaller, and SDXC means 64GB and larger.

-My memory card is creating corrupt shots what do I do? – Unfortunately in this situation you likely have a bad card.
+My memory card is creating corrupt shots.
+What do I do? – Unfortunately, in this situation, you will likely have a bad card.
 There isn’t a lot you can do about this other than to replace your card.

 If you have a card that isn’t working in one slot, try it in the other and if that’s the only slot it works well in, then let that card be designated to that slot.

-Also, if Pentax ever updates their firmware to support the UHS-II hardware that’s found in Slot 1, I’ll retest to see if it makes any difference.
+Also, if Pentax ever updates its firmware to support the UHS-II hardware that’s found in Slot 1, I’ll retest to see if it makes any difference.